eggrobin/Enmerkar/README.md

 ---
-\* We are told this does not work on Firefox, though it works fine on Chrome, Edge, and even Internet Explorer.
+\* We are told this does not work on Firefox, though it works fine on Chrome, Edge, Safari, and even Internet Explorer.

 ### Typing transliterated Sumerian and Akkadian